jdufou1/RL/README.md

 # ES-RL/RL Algorithms

 ## Value-based methods
 In this repo, you could find the implementation of Reinforcement Learning algorithms.
 I have started with the two most famous RL model-based algorithms : Policy and Value Iteration.
-Also, I have implemented model-free algorithms such that Q-Learning / Double Q-Learning (with two estimators to reduce overestimation), SARSA / Expected SARSA , TD($\lambda$) with eligibility traces and Monte-Carlo method.
+Also, I have implemented model-free algorithms such as Q-Learning / Double Q-Learning (with two estimators to reduce overestimation), SARSA / Expected SARSA , TD($\lambda$) with eligibility traces and Monte-Carlo method.

 <p align="center">
   <img src="https://github.com/jdufou1/RL/blob/main/img/test_taxiv3_value_based.png" height="250px"/>